 "I know that small touches like care labels, hang tags and even printed ribbon can take your products to the next level."

 In this part of our Branding 101 series we’ll look at printed ribbon as a way to give your products a finished presentation.
-We’ve already looked at adding composite laundry tags to show your customers how to care for their items, as well as adding hang tags on your products on display.

 Small finishing touches may be some of the first things your customer sees when opening a package or unwrapping a gift -- and we all know that first impressions count!
 Using custom ribbon you can elevate even a super simple presentation and make people excited to unwrap and see what’s inside.